 7. Policy to Return

 As a buyer, before making a purchase, you look for one of the first items.
 Since it is difficult to be 100 percent sure that you are pleased with a product you buy on the internet, you want to have a good understanding of an e-return shop’s policies.
-Don’t make clients go nuts searching for your policy; on the footer of your site, an excellent place to share your return policy so that clients can link to it from every tab.
-In your return policy, be as transparent and precise as possible not to leave space for clients to hesitate.
+Don’t make clients go nuts searching for your policy; the footer of your site is an excellent place to share your return policy so that clients can link to it from every tab.
+In your return policy, be as transparent and precise as possible so as not to leave space for clients to hesitate.
 Discover in this merchant-favorite blog post the ten ways to lower returns for your online shop.

 8. Checkout for Visitors

 Our frustrated and modern customers, searching for a quick and user-friendly experience, still seem to come back.
 Give your clients the chance to check out with a guest check out or express check out choice quickly.
 While you want to give consumers a fast checkout process, if they share their data with you, you also want them to realize the advantages they can reap, including discounts, exclusive deals, and customer loyalty points.
 Try to encourage the advantages of having an account, but if that is what they want, make it easy for clients to quickly make a transaction.